mategyorfy/brendo-website/README.md

-Brendo App and Website
+# Brendo App and Website

+This website is a product page for the app I created to learn React, React Native and app development in general.
-Brendo App application gives users an online platform for exploring and sharing freetime activity ideas.
-This website is a product page for the app, displays it's purpose and capabilities.
+Brendo app gives users an online platform for exploring and sharing freetime activity ideas.